-Eastleigh has already been voted a business-friendly location, and this year's Eastleigh Business Conference on Thursday 27 June highlighted what the Council and its partners are doing to make the Borough a healthier and greener home for your company and your people.
+Eastleigh has already been voted a business-friendly location, and last year's Eastleigh Business Conference on Thursday 27 June highlighted what the Council and its partners are doing to make the Borough a healthier and greener home for your company and your people.

 The event was voted a success by delegates and described as "a very informative and interesting evening."

 The conference at The Point Eastleigh – which is growing in popularity as a venue for business events – brought together senior representatives from some of the Borough’s big brands, as well as up-and-coming companies, who shared their knowledge and best practice.
 This was complemented by the expertise of Council specialists across a range of areas, including business rates, planning and environmental health.

 - Richard Tyldsley, General Manager of bus operators, Blue Star, Southern Vectis and Unilink; they are all part of the Go-Ahead Group, which tops the rankings for electric vehicle fleet management and is the first transport group to be awarded Carbon Trust Standard triple accreditation;

 - Daniel Kitchen, Centre Manager at the Swan Centre, Eastleigh, who talked about their sustainability initiatives and success in the national Green Apple Awards, and

 - Samuel Underwood, Southern Water’s Stakeholder Engagement Manager (Hampshire and Isle of Wight).

 Speakers talking about their company’s approach to promoting health and wellbeing among employees, included:

 - Alex Ryding, Environmental, Health and Safety Manager UK, Coopervision;